maramdeepak/maramdeepak/README.md

-🔭 I’m currently pursuing Masters at Northwest Missouri State University 🌱 I’m currently learning java Full Stack
-📫 How to reach me: maramdeepakr@gmail.com
+📫 How to reach me: maramdeepakreddy9949@gmail.com